19 Iteration without loops

 #> [19] -1.5350161 -3.2981792

 When the loop body is complex.
-If you need next to skip elements, break to stop early, or multiple conditional branches inside the body, a loop is often clearer than contorting the logic into a function passed to map().
+If you need next to skip elements, break to stop early, or multiple conditional branches that depend on runtime state, a loop is often clearer than contorting the logic into a function passed to map().

 When you are still learning.
 A loop you understand is better than a functional you do not.
-Use map() when the pattern clicks.
-Until then, write the loop, and refactor later.
+Use map() when the pattern clicks; until then, write the loop, get the right answer, and refactor later when the shape of the problem becomes obvious.

 TipOpinion

 Replace a loop with a functional when the pattern is “do this to each thing independently.”
-Keep a loop when iterations depend on each other.
+Keep a loop when iterations talk to each other.

 19.8 across() revisited

 In Section 21.7, you saw across() for applying a function to multiple columns inside a dplyr verb.
-Now you can see what it really is: map() thinking applied inside a pipeline.
+So what is across(), exactly?
+It is map() thinking applied inside a data frame pipeline.

 penguins |>